Cosby5/All-My-Stars/README.md

 ## Python

+- [windows-in-docker](https://github.com/ms-jpq/windows-in-docker) - WHY?
+So you can run Windows "as a container"
 - [Sign-Language-Interpreter-using-Deep-Learning](https://github.com/harshbg/Sign-Language-Interpreter-using-Deep-Learning) - A sign language interpreter using live video feed from the camera.
 - [translation-server](https://github.com/cngo-github/translation-server) - A langauge translation server application that communicates with online translations services to do translations.
 - [py-skyjam](https://github.com/lloeki/py-skyjam) - A simple script that lazily downloads your Google Play music.